mdn/content/files/en-us/web/api/readablestreamdefaultreader/releaselock/index.md

 ### Exceptions

 - {{jsxref("TypeError")}}
-  - : Thrown if the source object is not a `ReadableStreamDefaultReader`, or a read request is pending.
+  - : Thrown if the source object is not a `ReadableStreamDefaultReader`.

 ## Examples